Making vowel plots in R (Part 2)

 theme_classic()

 This is still suboptimal.
 It would be best to just have the name of the vowel on the plot itself.
-Fortunately, we saw how to do that in the previous workshop.
+Fortunately, we saw how to do that in the previous tutorial.
 We’ll have to create a different dataset and use it in geom_label.
 Instead of one mega string of piped functions, I’ll save the main dataset into a new dataframe called my_vowel_medians_tall.
 I’ll then use that but just select the onset (the 20% mark) to create labels_at_onset, a dataframe specifically for plotting the labels.

 my_vowel_medians_tall <- my_vowels %>%